-After being held to a 1-1 draw by the hosts Brighton & Hove Albion Football Club in the Premier League, Liverpool Fc are set to play their Champions League Group D Fixture at home against the Dutch side AFC Ajax.
+After being held to a 1-1 draw by the hosts Brighton & Hove Albion Football Club in the Premier League, Liverpool Fc are set to play their Champions League Group D Fixture at against the visitors AFC Ajax.

 Also, Klopp in all likelihood might rest most of the players that featured in the Seagulls Away Fixture.
-So, perennial benchwarmers like Divock Origi, Takumi Minamino and others might also feature or play some part in the AFC Ajax Home Match.
+So, perennial benchwarmers like Divock Origi, Takumi Minamino and others might also feature or play some part in the AFC Ajax home game.

 Moreover; Liverpool Fc (The Reds) simply cannot afford any slip ups against AFC Ajax as another Home Loss like Atalanta BC Home Match will further complicate their progression to the Champions League Round of 16 Stage.

-The Last time these two Teams faced against each other, the Reds narrowly prevailed against the hosts AFC Ajax (0-1) in an unanticipated mundane Champions League 2020-21 Group D match.
+The Last time these two Teams faced against each other, the Reds narrowly prevailed over the hosts AFC Ajax in an unanticipated mundane Champions League 2020-21 Group D match.

 Reds Team Injuries and Suspensions: James Milner’s hamstring injury during the Away Fixture against Brighton & Hove Albion Football Club has piled on more on the Reds mounting injuries.

 Naby Keïta remains sidelined and is recovering from his hamstring injury sustained during the Leicester City Fc home game.

 Xheridan Shaqiri is ruled out for an indeterminate period as a result of the leg muscle injury sustained while on international duty with Switzerland.

 Both Joe Gomez and Virgil Van Dijk continue to be sidelined for an indeterminate period after undergoing successful surgeries on their injured knees.